How can I learn more about the program?

 How much does the DPT program cost?

-For the 2015-2016 academic year, full-time tuition and fees are $6,598 per semester for Ohio residents and $14,838 for non-residents.
+For the 2019-2020 academic year, full-time tuition and fees are $12,424 for Ohio residents and $36,052 for Out-of-state students.
 Students are required to have health insurance, which may be purchased through the university.
 First year expenses include textbooks, materials and other fees, which total approximately $1,600.
 Students are responsible for all costs associated with travel and living arrangements during clinical affiliations.
 Fee tables are published by the registrar.

 The Ohio State University offers a variety of financial assistance and funding options to graduate students, ranging from scholarships, grants and loans to internship, fellowship and graduate associateship opportunities.
-For more information, please visit OSU's Financial Aid page.
+For more information, please visit Ohio State's Financial Aid page.

 Where can I find information regarding housing options at Ohio State?